Braised chicken with lemon and olives is so flexible and fabulous that you can serve the dish on a quiet weeknight, or with fanfare to guests.

 - 1 tablespoon butter

-- 1 cup olives with pits, ideally large green olives such as Castelvetrano
+- 1 cup large green olives with pits, preferably Castelvetrano

 - 1 cup chicken stock

-- Heat the oven to 375°F. In a large ovenproof skillet, heat the butter and oil over medium high heat.
+Heat the oven to 375°F. In a large ovenproof skillet (ideally with a lid), heat the butter and oil over medium high heat.
 Pat the chicken thighs dry with paper towel and season all over with salt and pepper.

-- Remove the thighs to a plate and pour off all but a tablespoon of the fat.
-Return the pan to medium heat and deglaze it by pouring the chicken stock in and scraping up any browned bits as the stock comes to a boil.
+Remove the thighs to a plate and pour off all but a tablespoon of the fat.
+Return the pan to medium heat and deglaze the pan by pouring the chicken stock in and scraping up any browned bits as the stock comes to a boil.

-- Cover the skillet with foil or top and place on the center rack in the hot oven.
+Cover the skillet with foil or lid and place on the center rack in the hot oven.
 Bake for about one hour, or until chicken is very tender and juices run clear.